Understanding Your Heart Valve Treatment Options

 As with all surgeries, there are risks.
 Because every patient is different, your doctor and your health care team will discuss your treatment options and recommend the best option for you.

-People who have damaged, repaired or replaced heart valves are at increased risk for developing an infection of the valve (infective endocarditis).
+People who have damaged, repaired or replaced heart valves are at increased risk for developing an infection of the valve, known as infective endocarditis.

 Is it true that dental work can increase risks for people with heart valve problems?